FaaiqKhan/RealState/README.md

 # RealState
-Real state application based on Android
+Real state android application developed using clean MVVM architecture and Jetpack compose.

 ## Built With 🛠